Why Future Visitors to Local Business Websites Will Be AI – Not Humans

 Use Structured Content and FAQs

 Adding semantically structured, conversational content—especially Q&A formats—makes it easier for AI to understand what you offer and where.
-Think: “Do you install split system air conditioners in Cairns?” or “What are your business hours during public holidays?”
+Think: “Do you install split system air conditioners in Adelaide?” or “What are your business hours during public holidays?”

 Add Schema Markup and Local Business Data